JanSeemann92/AISA_GeosoftwareII/README.md

 The images contain the bands B02, B03, B04, B05, B06, B07, B08, B11, B12 and B8A and are filtered by the given cloud cover, given AOI (and if needed the bounding box of training data) and by time.
 The time filter is set to 01.01.2020 till 31.12.2020 by default.
 Supplementary to the bands the NDVI (B08-B04/B08+B04) is added as a predictor.
 Normally there will be several images (up to max.
 70) fitting these parameters.
 Therefore images will be subsampled by using mean values of all images for every pixel using the method median.

+The number of images is limited to 70 images to enable the program to run on a machine with 16GB memory.
+If the AOI or the allocation of the training polygons is too widespread, the program may abort.

 ### Preprocessing Training Data and Model Training
 First only those pixel which are located within the training polygons are extracted from the sentinel-2 images and the information on LULC from the labels is added.
 Then the data is reduced to only 10% of each polygon.
 In the next step the model is trained by random forest with 200 trees using the Labels (which store the LULC classes) and the sentinel bands as predictors.
 The model is validated by spatial cross validation with three folds and the polygons as spatial units.
 The final model is chosen by best value for kappa.

 ### Prediction and Estimating AOA
 The prediction is made for the AOI by using the appropriate sentinel-2 image and a model.
 The model used is either the one uploaded or the one trained before (depending on user input).
 Likewise the AOA is estimated for the AOI using the image and the model.

+If the datasets are too big for the memory of the machine to handle, the program may abort.

 ### Suggesting New Sampling Locations
 New sampling locations are chosen randomly, but only from those areas outside the AOA.
 The default number of newly suggested sampling locations is 50, but it can be less or even 0 for very small or no areas outside the AOA.
 If there are not any areas ouside the AOA, no suggestions for sampling locations will be provided.